Avaxim (Hepatitis A Virus (Inactivated, Adsorbed))

 Overdose Information

-Overdose is unlikely since Avaxim is given by a healthcare professional.
-If you have any concerns about the injection, speak with your doctor.
+Overdose is unlikely as Avaxim is administered by a healthcare professional.
+If you have concerns, consult your doctor.

 Frequently Asked Questions